yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 TODO_NIV - Change to internal link when available.
 {% endcomment %}

-The Service Grid takes a [pre-defined application-required SLA|XAP71:Service Grid Processing Unit Container#ServiceGridProcessingUnitContainer-SLAPolicy], and makes sure that it is met during deployment and runtime, throughout the application's life-cycle.
+The Service Grid takes a depanlinkpre-defined application-required SLAtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP71/Service+Grid+Processing+Unit+Container#ServiceGridProcessingUnitContainer-SLAPolicybelakanglink, and makes sure that it is met during deployment and runtime, throughout the application's life-cycle.

 To clarify, here is an example of an application SLA:
 1. Deploy 50 instances of each Processing Unit.